GerHobbelt/zotero-scholar-citations/README.md

 The original maintainer was [Anton Beloglazov](https://github.com/beloglazov).
 Read about how the orginal add-on was made: http://blog.beloglazov.info/2009/10/zotero-citations-from-scholar-en.html

 Significant work was done by [MaxKuehn](https://github.com/MaxKuehn) and [Texot](https://github.com/tete1030).

-I only changed the format of the citations outputted into the Extra field.
+All I did was change the format of the citations outputted into the Extra field and update the docs a little!

 ** more to be done! ** See the previous author's [roadmap](https://github.com/smlum/zotero-scholar-citations/blob/develop/RoadMap.md).